MRPT/mrpt/doc/source/doxygen-docs/tutorial-3D-scenes.md

     win.forceRepaint();

-An alternative way of updating the scene is by creating, before locking the 3D window, a new object of class COpenGLScene, then locking the window only for replacing the smart pointer.
+An alternative way of updating the scene is by creating, before locking the 3D window, a new object of class Scene, then locking the window only for replacing the smart pointer.
 This may be advantageous is generating the 3D scene takes a long time, since while the window is locked it will not be responsive to the user input or window redraw.